What this means in real training

 Collagen peptides are not a leucine-rich muscle-building protein like whey.
 The most interesting claims are about connective tissue, joint pain, collagen synthesis, and exercise-supported tissue adaptation.

 A 2021 systematic review found the clearest collagen signal around joint functionality and joint pain, with some body-composition, strength, and recovery findings but plenty of uncertainty.
+A 2024 review and meta-analysis was more promising for several musculoskeletal outcomes, but the certainty still ranged by outcome and does not turn collagen into a complete muscle-building protein.

 The stack still needs stack evidence